two maine coon cats sitting next to each other licking their lips

 The Body and Tail

 BODY SHAPE: muscular, broad-chested.
 Size medium to large.
 Females generally are smaller than males.
-The body should be long with all parts in proportion to create a well-balanced rectangular appearance with no part of the anatomy being so exaggerated as to foster weakness.
+The body should be long.
+All parts should be in proportion to create a well-balanced rectangular appearance.
+No part of the anatomy should be so exaggerated as to foster weakness.
 Allowance should be made for slow maturation.

 LEGS and FEET: legs substantial, wide set, of medium length, and in proportion to the body.
 Forelegs are straight.
 Back legs are straight when viewed from behind.
 Paws large, round, well-tufted.
 Five toes in front; four in back.